mijp1/castep-docs/docs/tutorials/GA/Silicon.md

 `./get_data.sh`

 to get the output file `out.put`.
-The file contains

-1. Generation number.
-2. Parent or child.
-3. Member number.
-4. Error file detected (T or F).
-5. Geometry optimisation converged (T or F).
-6. Number of ions in the cell.
-7. Enthalpy per ion of converged cell (in eV/ion).
-8. Volume of converged cell (in Angstrom/ion).
-9. Member filename.

-in each line.
-In our case, 6 is actually missing since it is a fixed value of 8.

 Run the python script to see that data visually in `all_gens.png`.
 The graph should look like this

 ![First image output](all_gens.png)